Skip to main content

 National Civil Rights Museum

-Built around the former Lorraine Motel—where civil rights leader Dr. Martin Luther King Jr. was assassinated in 1968—the National Civil Rights Museum immediately conveys its cultural and historical significance to all who visit.
-Exhibits chronicle some of the most important episodes of the Civil Rights Movement, including the landmark Brown v.
-Board of Education decision, the Little Rock Nine, Montgomery Bus Boycotts, and the famous sit-ins of the 1960s.
+The former Lorraine Motel—where civil rights leader Dr. Martin Luther King Jr. was assassinated in 1968—is a fitting location for one of Memphis’ most important museums.
+Through interactive exhibitions and multimedia displays, the National Civil Rights Museum tells the stories of the American Civil Rights Movement, from the landmark Brown v.
+Board of Education decision and the Little Rock Nine to the Montgomery Bus Boycotts and the famous sit-ins of the 1960s.

 A must-visit for visitors looking to better understand this tumultuous period of American history, the National Civil Rights Museum is one of Memphis’ most popular attractions.
 As such, many sightseeing tours—particularly American Civil Rights and history tours—include a stop here, while others combine the museum with visits to sites such as the Stax Museum of American Soul Music or the Rock 'n' Soul Museum.
 Travelers who'd rather move at their own pace can also visit independently.